b33rTiger/mytodoapp/README.md

 ---

 ## Setup
 Clone this repo to your desktop and run `npm install` and then `bower install` to install all the dependencies.
+MongoDB is required.
+Install instructions can be found here https://docs.mongodb.org/manual/administration/install-community/

 ---